Wolfsburg avoided automatic relegation on Matchday 34, but still have to a face a play-off against third from Bundesliga 2.

 Points:

-After narrowly avoiding relegation by defeating Elversberg in the play-off last term, Heidenheim are on the brink of a return to Bundesliga 2.
+After narrowly avoiding relegation by defeating Elversberg in the play-offs last term, Heidenheim almost pulled off an even greater escape this time around.

 Club: St. Pauli